AleksHolland84/Lego_vault/README.md

 ### Installing the dependencies
 With the virtual environment activated, install the dependencies

-'''
-pip install flask
+>pip install flask

-pip install buildhat
+>pip install buildhat
-'''

 Example on the Raspberry pi: